nkonev/videochat/readme.md

 * Open ports to traefik and livekit, described in deploy/docker-compose-infra.template.yml

 # Troubleshooting
+* Poor quality of screen sharing - a) Disable [simulcast](https://github.com/livekit/livekit/issues/761), b) Increase its resolution
+* Connection to livekit interrupts only with Firefox and enabled UPD mux.
+Solution is to disable UDP muxing and pass multiple UDP ports of webrtc ice udp port range.
 ## Reasons of not showing video
-* There was a problem when jaeger all-in-one ate too much memory - one of participants didn't see other
+* jaeger all-in-one ate too much memory - one of participants didn't see other - restart jaeger.
 * Mobile Chrome 101.0.4951.41 - swap it up (e. g. close application and open again) helps when video isn't connected from Mobile Chrome.
 * Desktop Firefox - try to reload tab or restart entire browser - it helps when Desktop Firefox isn't able to show video from Mobile Chrome
-* Poor quality of screen sharing - a) Disable [simulcast](https://github.com/livekit/livekit/issues/761), b) Increase its resolution
-* Connection to livekit interrupts only with Firefox and enabled UPD mux.
-Solution is to disable UDP muxing and pass multiple UDP ports of webrtc ice udp port range.